 The cell membranes cause compartmentalisation, they separate the cells from their external environment.
 As organelle coverings, they allow the cell organelles to maintain their identity, internal environment and functional individuality.

 The plasma membrane protects the cell from any injury.

 The cell membrane allows the flow of materials and information between different organelles of the same cell as well as between one cell and another.

-Cell membranes have selective permeability, which means, they allow only selected substances to pass inwardly to selected degrees.
+Cell membranes have selective permeability, which means they allow only selected substances to pass inwardly to selected degrees.
 The membranes are impermeable to others.

-It provides a permeability barrier and thus prevents the escape of cellular materials outside the cell, and facilitate the selective entry of organic and inorganic substances inside.
+It provides a permeability barrier and thus prevents the escape of cellular materials outside the cell, and facilitates the selective entry of organic and inorganic substances inside.
 Hence, the plasma membranes show selective permeability.